 7. Create Something

 One of the downsides of most modern professions is that you are too detached from the final product, or the product itself is too abstract.
 To experience the satisfaction of creating something from start to finish, you can make use of numerous DIY tutorials and instructions that are available online.
+Creativity is a great form of self-development.

 8. Network with Other People